|

 Accommodation can be booked on the Corfu Trail route through the designated expert agent Aperghi Travel, which will also arrange for luggage transfer.
 If you use this agent's service, the schedule is slightly different to the one published here, and you will be supplied, free of charge, with a version of the Guide that will match your programme.
 Email Aperghi Travel or call them on 0030 26610 48713.

 To read the article, written by The Corfu Trail's founder, Hilary Paipeti, click here.
-(Hilary is also the editor of The Corfiot magazine.)
+(Hilary was also the editor of The Corfiot magazine, now discontinued.)